aramis-lab/clinicadl/docs/quickstart.rst

     test_dataset = dataset.subset(split_dir / "test_baseline.tsv")
     test_loader = DataLoader(test_dataset)

+   # evaluates the final model trained on split 0
     trainer.test(
         model_checkpoint="split-0_final", group_name="test", dataloader=test_loader, metrics=["dice"]
-    )   # evaluates the final model trained on split 0
+    )

 Experiment management
 ~~~~~~~~~~~~~~~~~~~~~

-Every outputs — trained weights, metrics, logs and the
+Every outputs, trained weights, metrics, logs and the
-configuration used — are gathered into a single folder, which fully describes your
+configuration used, are gathered into a single folder, which fully describes your
 experiment.
 So your results are **easy to share** and your experiments **easy to
 reproduce**.
-You can reopen a past experiment at any time, for example to
+You can re-open a past experiment at any time, for example to
 resume an interrupted training:

 .. code-block:: python